nexdonk/donk_aidoctor/README.md

 - Verify there aren't too many EMS online (check Config.MinEMS)
 - Ensure you have enough money
 - Check if you're on cooldown
-- Enable debug mode to see detailed logs
+- Enable debug mode (`Config.Debug = true`) to see detailed logs in F8 console

+### Doctor spawns but doesn't approach/treat player
+- Check F8 console with debug mode enabled to see distance calculations
+- Verify the doctor is exiting the vehicle (look for "Doctor exiting vehicle" in console)
+- Increase `Config.TreatmentDistance` if doctor never gets close enough (try 3.0)
+- Ensure there are no obstacles blocking the doctor's path
+- The doctor must be within `Config.ApproachDistance` to exit vehicle and approach

 ### Framework not detected
 - Ensure your framework is started before this resource